 OARS Community Transitions

 Engagement Development & Innovation Consultant / Manager Clinical Services

 Biography: Louise Kelly is the Engagement, Development & Innovation Consultant at OARS CT.
-Having worked at OARS CT for almost 8 years, Louise has worked in various roles including as a Team Leader and Case Worker within the Reintegration & Accommodation Services, and currently backfilling in the role of Manager Clinical Services.
-Louise is working in a senior role focusing on our strategic directions and service innovation.
-Louise has a degree in Justice & Society, and Post Graduate Qualifications in Criminology & Criminal Justice, and Mediation.
+Having worked at OARS CT for almost 8 years, she has worked in various roles including as a Team Leader and Case Worker within the Reintegration & Accommodation Services, and currently backfilling in the role of Manager Clinical Services.
+Louise is working in a senior role focusing on strategic directions and service innovation.
+Louise has a degree in Justice & Society, and Post Graduate qualifications in Criminology & Criminal Justice, and Mediation.
 Prior to working at OARS, Louise worked in various positions with ‘at-risk’ youth under guardianship of the Minister, in an emergency care setting.
 In 2017 Louise travelled to Singapore, Scotland, Canada and the USA to research initiatives to reduce recidivism through supported reintegration and rehabilitation as a Churchill Fellow (2016).